bilgino/angularforddd/README.md

 # Introduction (WORK IN PROGRESS)
-An introduction to build enterprise web applications with Angular.
+An introduction for building enterprise web applications with Angular.

 # Application architecture

-Angular embraces principles and patterns of Domain-Driven Design.
 Applying Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.

 ## Frontend coupled to DDD, OOD and CQRS